 All children must learn to deal with stress and challenges.
 MacLean’s Moody Cow has a terrible day and ends up breaking a window in his house out of frustration.
 Lucky for him, his grandfather teaches him how to meditate, and Moody Cow realizes that he has some control over his response to struggle.
 This staple can remind parents and children alike to cope with difficulties in a calm and thoughtful manner.

 “An Invisible String made of love.”
 That’s where the story begins.
 A story that teaches of the tie that really binds.
 Moms (and Pops) feel the tug whenever kids give it; and kids feel the tug that comes right back: the Invisible String reaches from heart to heart.
 Does everybody have an Invisible String?
 How far does it reach, anyway?
 Does it ever go away?

 What exactly is kindness?
 What is it to be kind?
 Is it being helpful?
 Being polite?
 Does it have to be a big act to be more kind?
 Well maybe the smallest act is the most powerful.

 Wemberly Worried by Kevin Henkes

-This is a good fantasy book because it relate how being worried is normal and sometime its can be silly to worry so much.
+This is a good fantasy book because it relates to how being worried is normal and sometimes it can be silly to worry so much.
 The character is a mouse which is given human like qualities which help the younger children be engaged more but also helps them relate to how the mouse is feeling.